Article

 5. Transactional

-A transactional leadership style is a form of management that is fixed in rewards and punishments.
+A transactional leadership style is fixed in rewards and punishments.
 Based on clearly defined goals, the leader provides rewards such as bonuses or promotions for meeting or exceeding expectations and punishments such as a demotion for failing to meet expectations–similar to a contractual relationship.

 Pros: